List of Tom and Jerry characters: The Grumpy Owner

 An overweight, short-tempered, average height, middle-aged, and bald white man became Tom's owner only in three of the thirteen cartoons: Down and Outing (1961), High Steaks (1962), and Sorry Safari (also 1962).
 Unlike any of the other owners and like Spike, he has severe anger issues and is repeatedly violent toward Tom for his actions.
 He is voiced by Allen Swift.

 The Grumpy Owner bears a strong resemblance to another character created by Deitch: Clint Clobber (also voiced by Swift), the property manager of a rundown apartment building who had been created for Terrytoons in the mid to late 1950s.
 There is some debate as to whether the Owner and Clobber were the same character; however, Deitch claimed they were in fact different characters.

 Mad Scientist

 He is a mad scientist reminiscent of Frankenstein.
-He first appeared in Switchin' Kitten (1961) and subsequently was the subject of a number of television episodes (for e.g. 'Trojan Dog' in The Tom and Jerry Comedy Show, 1980–82) and movies thereafter.
+He first appeared in Switchin' Kitten (1961) and subsequently was the subject of a number of television episodes (e.g. 'Trojan Dog' in The Tom and Jerry Comedy Show, 1980–82) and movies thereafter.
 In his first appearance, the mad scientist is the owner of Jerry (who is also his assistant) and has numerous cats trapped in a prison.
 When Jerry picks an orange cat named Lightning, the other cats flee in terror as the scientist pulls him out for his latest experiment.
 He switches the mind of the orange cat with that of a bulldog and presents him as his present to Jerry.